 Physician, community activist.

-Born at Newdale on 11 January 1919, son of Helen Emma Stacey (1886-1920) and Dr. Robert Duncan Kippen (1875-1951), he attended school at Newdale and Minnedosa.
+Born at Newdale on 11 January 1919, one of five children of Helen Emma Stacey (1886-1920) and Dr. Robert Duncan Kippen (1875-1951), he attended school at Newdale and Minnedosa.
 He studied medicine at the University of Manitoba, graduating in 1942.
 After interning at the Winnipeg General Hospital, he joined the Royal Canadian Army Medical Corps, serving from 1943 to 1946 in the North West European Campaign as a medical officer with 18 Field Ambulance.
 He also took on duties at a military hospital in England during that time.
 On returning to Winnipeg, he joined the Winnipeg Clinic where he practised until retirement in 1994.

-He died at Kelowna, British Columbia on 19 February 2004 and his ashes were interred in the family plot in the Oldale Cemetery.
-The Dr. Duncan Kippen Memorial Fund was established to provide bursary aid to rural Manitoba students entering the University of Manitoba Faculty of Medicine.
+He died at Kelowna on 19 February 2004 and his ashes were interred in the family plot in the Oldale Cemetery.
+The Dr. Duncan Kippen Memorial Fund was established to provide bursary aid to rural Manitoba students entering the Faculty of Medicine at the University of Manitoba.

 Obituary, Winnipeg Free Press, 6 March 2004.